-The first World Engineering Day for Sustainable Development will be held 4 March 2020.
+The first World Engineering Day for Sustainable Development was held 4 March 2020.
 To celebrate, we asked members of the profession how engineers can contribute to each of the 17 UN Sustainable Development Goals.

 GOAL 12: RESPONSIBLE CONSUMPTION AND PRODUCTION

 Engineers are using their skills to reduce waste, reuse more materials, recycle things that have reached the end of their usable life and repurpose where possible.

 The global material footprint is rapidly growing, outpacing population and economic growth.

 According to the United Nations, should the global population reach 9.6 billion by 2050, the equivalent of almost three planets could be required to provide the natural resources needed to sustain current lifestyles.